ncatlab/nlab-content/pages/5/9/1/0/10195/content.md

 Next, we have $f_2(0) = 0$, $f_2(1) = \omega^\omega$, $f_2(2) = \omega^{2\omega}$, ..., $f_2(\omega) = \omega^{\omega^2}$, and so on.
 The first fixed point past $0$ is the same as the first fixed point of $x \mapsto \omega^x$ (a countably iterated exponential stack), typically denoted as $\epsilon_0$.

-We pause to note that $\epsilon_0$ is sometimes considered the first reasonable thing to call a "large countable ordinal". [[Peano arithmetic]] is consistent provided that this is in fact a well-order (we need mathematics at least as strong as PA to construct such a well-order).
+We pause to note that $\epsilon_0$ is sometimes considered the first reasonable thing to call a "large countable ordinal".
+An [[ordinal analysis]] first carried by by Gerhard Gentzen asserts, roughly speaking, that the consistency of [[Peano arithmetic]] is provable from primitive recursive arithmetic (which is weaker than PA) augmented by the principle of induction up to $\epsilon_0$.

 Pressing on, we have $f_3(0)= 0$, $f_3(1) = \epsilon_0$, $f_3(2) = \epsilon_1$ (the first fixed point of $x \mapsto \omega^x$ past $\epsilon_0$), and so on.
 The first fixed point past $0$ of $f_3$ is the limit of $\epsilon_0, \epsilon_{\epsilon_0}, \epsilon_{\epsilon_{\epsilon_0}}, \ldots$, sometimes indicated by an infinite descending stack of subscripts $\epsilon$.
 This ordinal is of size that far, far surpasses any human powers of visualization.